commsor/titanoboa/README.md

     public Object invoke (Map properties);
 }
  ```
  If you then add your project (or the corresponding maven artifact) to titanoboa's [external dependencies](https://github.com/mikub/titanoboa/wiki/Server-Configuration#external-dependencies), you can use your class name in the workflow-fn field.
-The class will be automatically intantiated as a singleton bean (so it has to have a constructor with no argumet) and all subsequent references to it from any workflow-fn will invoke its __invoke__ method:
+The class will be automatically instantiated as a singleton bean (so it has to have a constructor with no argumet) and all subsequent references to it from any workflow-fn will invoke its __invoke__ method:

  ```clojure
  :workload-fn io.titanoboa.java.SampleWorkloadImpl